 Cheating is wrong.
 You know it's wrong, and the University knows it's wrong.
-Any student caught cheating will fail the course and suffer whatever non-academic punishment the University deems appropriate.
+Any student caught cheating will suffer a grade deduction and whatever non-academic punishment the University deems appropriate.
 The overwhelming majority of you will never try to or want to cheat, and for your sake we will do our best to keep the playing field level.